techidaily/site-android-pokemon-go/source/_posts/in-2024-how-and-where-to-find-a-shiny-stone-pokemon-for-infinix-note-30-pro-drfone-by-drfone-virtual-android.md

 ![streaming platform](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-4.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Of course, you can bring a full computer setup outside while exploring around.
 That’s why you should choose a live-streaming application with features that allow you to broadcast directly on Your Infinix Note 30 Pro.
 Don’t worry.
 There are lots of choices on the internet.
 Pick the best one, and then create your Pokemon Go streaming account.
 Optimize your profile and make sure that the details are complete.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Set up the Pokemon Go Livestream